-During the second quarter of 2017, we made substantial progress on RESI's strategic objectives through continued SFR property acquisitions, the sale of the majority of its mortgage loans and the disposition of non-rental REO properties.
+During the third quarter of 2017, we continued to focus on RESI's strategic objectives of identifying and acquiring high-yielding SFR properties and disposing of certain mortgage loans and non-rental REO properties in order for RESI to further build its SFR property portfolio.

-On June 29, 2017, we negotiated and consummated RESI's second closing under its previously disclosed agreement to acquire up to 3,500 SFR properties (the "HOME Flow Transaction") from entities (the "Sellers") sponsored by Amherst Holdings, LLC ("Amherst") in multiple closings.
-In this second closing, RESI's indirect wholly owned subsidiary, HOME SFR Borrower III, LLC ("HOME Borrower III"), acquired 751 SFR properties for an aggregate purchase price of \$117.1 million.
-To date, RESI has acquired 1,508 SFR properties pursuant to the HOME Flow Transaction, including the 757 SFR properties acquired by its indirect wholly owned subsidiary, HOME SFR Borrower II, LLC ("HOME Borrower II") on March 30, 2017.
+On March 30, 2017, we negotiated RESI's agreement to acquire up to 3,500 SFR properties (the "HOME Flow Transaction") from entities (the "Sellers") sponsored by Amherst Holdings, LLC ("Amherst") in multiple closings.
+During the third quarter and the beginning of the fourth quarter of 2017, we evaluated RESI's acquisition of a portfolio of approximately 1,750 to 2,000 additional SFR properties from the Sellers in the Home Flow Transaction, and we anticipate that the final closing for that portfolio of properties will occur in the fourth quarter of 2017.